-The data on this page is drawn from a Justice Needs and Satisfaction survey conducted in 2018.
-We interviewed 6 000 randomly selected adults.
+The data on this page is drawn from a Justice Needs and Satisfaction survey conducted by HiiL in 2018.
+We interviewed 6 000 randomly selected adults for the survey.
 Their voices represent the needs and experiences of millions Bangladeshis.

-Below you will find the story of justice problems in the everyday lives of citizens of Bangladesh.
-People told us how problems impact, what they do to resolve disputes and crimes and how they experienced the formal and informal justice system.
+Below you can explore the story of justice problems in the everyday lives of citizens of Bangladesh using interactive charts.
+People told us how problems affect them, what they do to resolve those problems and how they experienced the formal and informal justice system.

 This is the justice story as the people in Bangladesh encounter and feel it.